autoplot/documentation/javadoc/org/das2/graph/CurveRenderer.md

+# org.das2.graph.CurveRenderer

-# org.das2.graph.CurveRendererOld renderer that really doesn't do anything that the SeriesRenderer can't do,
- but is much easier to understand.
+Old renderer that really doesn't do anything that the SeriesRenderer can't do, but is much easier to understand.

-CurveRenderer( org.das2.dataset.DataSetDescriptor dsd, String xplane, String yplane ) The dataset descriptor should return a rank 2 QDataSet with time for and a bundle descriptor for BUNDLE_1.
+# CurveRenderer( org.das2.dataset.DataSetDescriptor dsd, String xplane, String yplane )
+The dataset descriptor should return a rank 2 QDataSet with time for and a bundle descriptor for BUNDLE_1.
 DataSetOps.unbundle is used to extract the xplane and yplane components.

-CurveRenderer( )
+# CurveRenderer( )
 Constructor for renderer which takes a dataset which is Y(DEPEND_0=X)

 ***